syncfusion-content/blazor-docs/blazor/gantt-chart/pdf-export.md

 ## Customize the PDF export

-The PDF export functionality in the Syncfusion Gantt Chart allows extensive customization through the `GanttPdfExportProperties` class.
-By configuring properties within this class, you can control the layout, format, and content that is included in the exported PDF.
-This ensures that the PDF accurately represents the Gantt chart's structure and provides flexibility for tailored exports.
+The PDF export functionality in the Syncfusion Gantt Chart provides extensive customization options through the [GanttPdfExportProperties](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttPdfExportProperties.html) class.
+By configuring the properties within this class, you can control the layout, format, and content of the exported PDF.
+This customization ensures that the PDF accurately represents the Gantt chart's structure and allows for tailored exports.

 ### Customize file name for exported document
 The PDF export functionality in the Syncfusion Gantt Chart allows you to customize the file name of the exported document.
-By configuring the `FileName` property within the `GanttPdfExportProperties` class, you can assign a specific name to the generated PDF.
+By configuring the `FileName` property within the [GanttPdfExportProperties](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttPdfExportProperties.html) class, you can assign a specific name to the generated PDF.
 This is especially useful for keeping your exported documents organized and easily identifiable.

 In this example, the exported PDF will be saved as `ProjectSchedule.pdf`.